daveho/DIY8bit/LatestVerilog/README.md

 # DIY 8-bit Computer, Episode 1D

+**Update**: A working FPGA text display is now in the main schematic as the "FPGADisplayController" sheet, and the Verilog code is in the [FPGADisplayController](../FPGADisplayController) directory.
+You can ignore everything in this directory.

 The goal of this episode is to fully implement the display controller.
 Desired features: